talister/photometrypipeline/doc/index.rst

 work on extremely sparse or crowded fields.
 PP requires a field of view of a few arcminutes to ensure that sufficient background stars are available for registration and photometric calibration.
-For a field several arcminutes across, photometric uncertaintes are of the order of 0.03 mag, if sufficient cataloged background stars are available.
-Feel free to try PP on your data, but please be aware that it has its limits.
+For a field several arcminutes across, calibrated photometric uncertaintes are usually better than 0.05 mag, if sufficient non-saturated background stars with cataloged brightness are available.
+Feel free to try PP on your data, but please be aware that it has its limitations.

+The following features are currently available as part of PP:

+* automated aperture photometry based on a curve-of-growth analysis
+* photometric calibration in ugriz, BVRI, JHK based on catalog coverage
+* full support of moving target photometry
+* target identification based on tabulated positions for fixed targets and moving targets, target identifier for moving targets

+Future versions of the pipeline will support newly available catalogs for astrometry and photometry (e.g., GAIA) and enable the extraction of serendipitously observed targets of interests, e.g., variable stars or moving targets.
+If you are interesting in using PP for a specific task, let me know!

 Contents